 Somalia's history is a story of Colonialism yielding to authoritarianism dissolving into anarchy.
 Chaos has reigned since the early 1990's with rampant wars between rival clans, with no functional government in charge.
 Severe famine prompted the United Nations and the U.S. to intervene in the 1990's with decidedly mixed results.
-Lately, heavily armed Somali pirates in speedboats have been seizing passing cargo ships and oil tankers and holding the ships and crew for ransom.
-Join Active Minds as we examine Somalia’s troubled path and where it may be leading.
+Lately, the Islamist extremist group Shabab has added another challenge to the mix.
+Join Active Minds as we examine Somalia's troubled path and where it may be leading.

 Key Lecture Points

-- How do you feel about the current refugee crisis in Somalia?
-How does it compare to other current human rights crises in the world, such as Darfur and/or Rwanda?
+- How do you feel about the current humanitarian crisis in Somalia?
+How does it compare to other humanitarian crises in the world, such as Syria?

 - What do you think the U.S. could or should do to change the situation in Somalia?
 Is the U.S. responsible to step in and help or should it be left to the international community?

 - Little, Peter D. Somalia: Economy Without State.
 Indiana University Press, 2003.
 224 pages.
 In the wake of the collapse of the Somali government in 1991, a "second" or "informal" economy based on trans-border trade and smuggling is thriving.
 While focusing primarily on pastoral and agricultural markets, Peter D. Little demonstrates that the Somalis are resilient and opportunistic and that they use their limited resources effectively.